codazoda/joeldare-blog/content/post/create-preact-app.md

 ## Compile

-Open the `.gitignore` and add the following section.
+Open the `.gitignore` and add the following line.

     www/bundle.js